Frequently Asked Questions

 Both Newaygo and Mecosta counties contributed seed money to fund development of the Dragon.
 Several grants have also been received to assist in development and construction.
-The bulk of construction funding will come from grants, private, corporate, and foundation giving.
-Ongoing maintenance of the trail will be funded from a variety of sources including special event fees, donations, and the Counties' Parks Departments' budgets.
+The bulk of construction funding comes from grants, private, corporate, and foundation giving.
+Ongoing maintenance of the trail will be funded from a variety of sources, including special event fees, donations, and the Counties’ Parks Departments’ budgets.

 The Dragon route is planned around the perimeter and entrances to parks, or, with previous permission, the trail may pass through the parks’ roads where trail users can reserve a campsite or use the park and restroom facilities.
 If you choose to enter a park in a motor vehicle, you will be required to obtain a vehicle pass, depending on which park system you are visiting.

 Dragon visitors who desire to camp will need to make reservations at one of the current campgrounds around the trail.
 Dispersed camping along the trail is not permitted.

 There is no fee to use the trail.
 The only fee you may pay is if you choose to park a vehicle at a park that charges for Motor Vehicle Permit fees.
 If you walk or bike to the trail there is no charge to use it.
 There is no single Dragon vehicle pass, each park system around the pond has its own passes and fees so it is up to the trail user where they want to park.